Are you an adviser? Go to Unbiased Pro

 In the UK, every P2P platform is regulated by the Financial Conduct Authority (FCA).
 This protects lenders from malpractice by the provider, but it doesn’t protect you from losses or provider insolvency.

-They also introduced further protections for consumers by making risk management practices more explicit, increasing information provided to investors and their knowledge, and strengthening rules for what happens if a P2P firm fails.
+The regulator also introduced further protections for consumers by making risk management practices more explicit, increasing the information provided to investors and their knowledge, and strengthening rules for what happens if a P2P firm fails.

 Unlike banks or building societies, P2P lenders are not covered by the Financial Services Compensation Scheme (FSCS).
 If the platform goes bankrupt, your money could be lost altogether (though, as a creditor, you might receive something through the liquidation process).